-The Development Plan has been designed to provide a high quality, architecturally-designed built form outcome that positively responds to and integrates with the existing neighbourhood character of the surrounding area.
+The Development Plan provides for a high quality, architecturallydesigned built form outcome to be delivered that positively responds to and integrates with the existing neighbourhood character of the surrounding area.
 This has been achieved through an architectural analysis on the surrounding built form and character which has in turn, shaped the design of the development.
 Contextual design elements of surrounding dwellings have been reflected in the development plan, including the roof form, materiality, built form breaks and setbacks (demonstrated in Figures 28-30).

 The indicative architectural design response contained within this Development Plan will allow for the ultimate townhouses are read as singular detached dwellings rather than a series of distinctly different townhouse dwellings.
 This is achieved through using contextual design elements to merge the visual appearance of the townhouses.
-A series of landscaped green links will also assist in breaking down the mass of the townhouses while maintaining the existing streetscape rhythm.
+A series of landscaped breaks between each building module, intended to be a minimum of 5m in width, will also assist in breaking down the mass of the townhouses while maintaining the existing streetscape rhythm.